psthomas/psthomas.github.io/_posts/2019-03-05-voting-power-comprehensive.md

 	<a href="{{ site.baseurl }}/images/votepower-comp/avg-margin.png"><img style="max-height:800px" src="{{ site.baseurl }}/images/votepower-comp/avg-margin.png"></a>
 </figure>

 Next is the cumulative voting power value for each location.
 The small white lines on the map outline unique districts with their own voting power values.
-Even though there's much more detail, this map doesn't look very different from the map from above that shows sums by state.
-This is because the elections that follow state boundaries (e.g. governor/president/senate) drive the voting power values, so the between state differences are greater than the within state differences for the most part.
+Even though there's much more detail, this map doesn't look very different from the map above that shows sums by state.
+This is because elections that follow state boundaries (e.g. governor/president/senate) drive the voting power values, so the differences between states are greater than the within state differences in most cases.

 <figure style="text-align:center">
 	<a href="{{ site.baseurl }}/images/votepower-comp/sum-votepower.png"><img style="max-height:800px" src="{{ site.baseurl }}/images/votepower-comp/sum-votepower.png"></a>
 </figure>

-I was expecting this map to be a lot more varied, but I guess it shows that statewide elections matter quite a bit.
-This is both because the offices with statewide elections are more powerful and the margins of those elections tend to be closer.
+I was expecting this map to have a lot more within state variation, but instead it shows that statewide races are really important.
+This is because the offices with statewide elections are more powerful and the margins of those elections tend to be closer.

 # Model Problems